 Drawing up this contract and using it as a roadmap to closing on the home is essential as the sale may fall apart if certain terms are not met.

-The following 3 minute video goes over how to accept an offer as a FSBO seller:
+The following 3-minute video goes over how to accept an offer as an FSBO seller:

-This then leads into basic, opening questions that end up turning into what are known as qualifying questions.
-These questions are meant to uncover motivation to make sure the seller is ready to make a deal.
+This then leads to basic, opening questions that end up turning into what are known as qualifying questions.
+These questions are meant to uncover motivation to make sure the seller is ready to make a deal: